Ellimaaac/UWB-Algorithms-on-MATLAB/README.md

 # 1. UWB 802.15.4 toolbox Matlab
 Pretty big prog which does a lot of things !
-I tried to synthetise all prog that matlab gives and more so dont be affraid off the shit structure and commentary.
-Take in account that i try over method and new so there is a lot of thinks commented.
-Sorry.
-And good luck.
-There some screenshot of my results, in the case who you don't want to download and open it.
+I tried to synthetise all prog that matlab gives and more !

 **PS : if i have the time i will clean it**